pytorch/rl/docs/source/reference/data.rst

 Multi-Agent data presentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The multi-agent data formatting can be accessed in the :ref:`MARL environment API`.
+The multi-agent data formatting can be accessed in the :ref:`MARL environment API <MARL-environment-API>`.

 Memory-based policies (RNNs and Transformers)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^